 - Travel east towards Centrepoint.
 At the crossroads look to your left where used to stand The UFO club – where Pink Floyd played early gigs.
 It’s not there anymore however, so turn right instead down Charing Cross Road towards Denmark St.

 - Denmark St: Known as London’s Tin Pan Alley after the New York district where publishers and songwriters all worked together.
 Now London’s biggest concentration of guitar shops, this is where the UK’s rock n roll industry established itself.
 Writers, managers and bands all used to gather here.
 The Rolling Stones recorded their first album at #4 which is Regent Sounds Studios.
 The Sex Pistols lived above #6 Denmark St and recorded early demos there.
 Elton John wrote “Your Song” here.

-- Lunch at The Giaconda Dining room.
-Still an excellent cafe, (according to my Harden’s guide) when known as La Gioconda Coffee Bar this was the spot where Bowie and Marc Bolan would meet up before they were famous, “trading grandiose fantasies…over cups of coffee” according to Paul Trynka’s excellent Bowie biography Starman.
+- Site of The Giaconda Dining room.
+Until 2014 this was still an excellent cafe, (according to my Harden’s guide) but when known as La Gioconda Coffee Bar this was the spot where Bowie and Marc Bolan would meet up before they were famous, “trading grandiose fantasies…over cups of coffee” according to Paul Trynka’s excellent Bowie biography Starman.

 Bowie also met up with Steve Marriott here, almost joining the Small Faces in the process.

 It was here too that Bowie met a BBC researcher (it was known as a musicians hangout) looking for a story.
 Bowie invented the idea of a “League for the Protection of Animal Filament”: an imaginary group of long haired people who were fed up with being mocked for the way they looked.
 This got Bowie an early TV appearance on the Tonight with Cliff Michelmore show in 1964 where he humorously complained about people saying things like “Can I carry your handbag?”.
 “It has to stop!” he complained, perhaps not entirely seriously.